lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 ```

 That's how I learned that `joinToString` takes an optional `transform =  ((Byte)
--> CharSequence)` last parameter (Kotlin has a nice syntactic sugar for so
+-> CharSequence)` last parameter (Kotlin has a nice syntactic sugar for the so
 called trailing lambdas).

 The key is that this happens multiple times a day so I end up learning a lot